-Wealth Management
+Asset Management

-The Group is active in the wealth management space through Pairstech.
+The Group is active in the asset management sector through Pairstech.

-The wealth management activities represent the first as well as the key and most relevant business of the Group.
+The Asset management activities represent the first and the most relevant business of the Group.

-The services falling within such sub-line represent a combination of active management (i.e. managed accounts and portfolio allocation) and advisory (i.e. advisory mandates and risk analysis) activities.
+Services in this sub category represent a combination of active management activities (i.e. managed accounts and portfolio allocation) and advisory activities (i.e. advisory mandates and risk analysis) activities.

-In this business sub-line, the Group has also established strong partnerships with leading credit and financial institutions in the different countries where the Group operates, providing to the Group and its clients custodian, depositary bank, execution, trading and settlement services.
+In this line of business, the Group has also established strong partnerships with leading credit and financial institutions in the various countries in which it operates, providing to the Group and its clients with custody, custodian bank, execution, trading and settlement services.